sakaokimiaki33/fleamarket_sample_73b/README.md

 ### Association
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_one :address
+- has_one :address, dependent: :destroy

 ## addressテーブル